shortbord/shortbord-wp/readme.txt

 If you wish, you can configure a widget for your site that pulls in your Shortbord endorsements.
 Just go to Appearance > Widgets and configure the Shortbord widget in whatever sidebar you wish.

+== FAQ ==

+1. Why is automatic endorsement insertion not working for my post titles?

+There are a few reasons that automatic insertion of endorsements for post titles may not be working.
+First, it only activates on single post pages.
+That is, a page that is designed to display a single post or page.
+Second, it will only work with the first call to the_title() inside of the loop.
+That means that if you have some markup where you use the_title() inside of an attribute, the endorsement won't display appropriately.